grumpyjames/birding-almanac/features/a-200-bird-year/part-15-cuckoo.md

 hide/blind sits).
 The Cuckoo sounds very close indeed from here, but I still can't see it.

-A few reed warblers flit around in the reeds making their uncomfortable little scritchy noise; a whitethroat jumps around in a tangle of bushes off to the right.
+A few Reed Warblers flit around in the reeds making their uncomfortable little scritchy noise; a Whitethroat jumps around in a tangle of bushes off to the right.
 "Cuckoo!
 Cuckoo!" yells a bird on the treeline behind it.
 Not a trick of the sound then; the bird is at most fifteen metres away - that's flat out confiding for Cuckoo.
 The